galaxyproject/SARS-CoV-2/MCRA/README.md

 ## BioConda

-TTools used in this analysis are also available from BioConda:
+Tools used in this analysis are also available from BioConda:

 | Name | Link |
 |------|----------------|